Dual-Force: Enhanced Offline Diversity Maximization under Imitation Constraints: Experiments

 \textbf{Skills Evaluation.} It is important to note that our problem formulation does not assume access to a reward signal in the offline dataset.
 However, if the offline dataset contains reward labels, then each skill learned during training can be evaluated off-policy using its corresponding importance ratios $\eta_i$.
 In this work, we conduct an online evaluation of each learned skill by rolling out 30 Monte Carlo trajectories in simulation.
 We then compute the mean values of (i) the successor features and (ii) the cumulative return, relative to the reward signal (hidden to our algorithm) used to optimize the expert policy.
-Afterwards, we report each mean latent reward representation $z_i^k$ that corresponds to a policy $\pi(\cdot | \cdot, z_i^k)$ that achieves at least $50\%$ of the expert's optimal return.
-While a fraction of the skills $\pi(\cdot | \cdot, z_i^k)$ fail the above criteria, due to intermediate iterations optimizing for diversity, a large fraction of the skills succeed, as the optimization of the imitation constraint takes effect.
+After training, we report the subset of learned codes $z_i^k$ whose corresponding policies $\pi(\cdot\mid\cdot,z_i^k)$ achieve at least $50\%$ of the expert’s return under the (withheld) evaluation reward used to train the expert.
+While intermediate iterations may temporarily trade off imitation for diversity, the bounded-multiplier updates typically drive them back toward constraint satisfaction, yielding a large fraction of skills that imitate the expert and achieve high reward.

-\textbf{Practical Implementation.} For each state-action occupancy $d_i$ in Problem~\ref{eq:main-problem}, we train a value function and a policy, parameterized by neural networks.
+\textbf{Practical Implementation.} \looseness=-1 For each state-action occupancy $d_i$ in Problem~\ref{eq:main-problem}, we train a value function and a policy, parameterized by neural networks.
 We empirically observed that skill diversity increases and the training procedure stabilizes, when the neural network weights of the value functions (and similarly the policies) are independent across all state-action occupancies.
 This is efficiently implemented by running the forward pass over all value functions (and policies) in parallel.
 In the experiments below, we optimize over three state-action occupancies and assign them with the following color map: $d_1$ is { orange}, $d_2$ is { brown}, and $d_3$ is { red}.

+\textbf{Main Result}. \textsc{Dual-Force} enjoys a strong diversity signal, satisfies the imitation constraint (see \cref{app:diversity_constraint}), and recalls all skills encountered during training, with the number of skills growing with training iterations.
+This is especially important under non-stationary diversity rewards, where fixed placeholder-based approaches forget earlier skills in favor of more recent ones.